Contact Center Solutions Featured Article

 Nuance developers drew on the company’s experience automating more than 10 billion calls annually to teach Nina how to interpret the questions mentioned above.

-SRI (News - Alert) International Gets Personal with Lola
+SRI International Gets Personal with Lola

 Spanish banking giant BBVA had one goal when executives approached SRI International, the research and development organization that developed Siri.